aplazame/slate/source/includes/_merchants.md

 import aplazame_sdk

 client = aplazame_sdk.Client('->AccessToken<-')
 response = client.get_merchant(':merchantId')
 ```

 `GET https://api.aplazame.com/merchants/:merchantId`

-If you want to check the status of an merchant, this is the service you need.
+If you want to check the status of a merchant, this is the service you need.

 ### /me
 `GET https://api.aplazame.com/me`

-To make all requests for a current merchant , you can replace `/merchants/:merchantId` by `/me`.
+To make all requests for a current merchant, you can replace `/merchants/:merchantId` by `/me`.

 ### Parameters
 `/merchants/:merchantId`